Sign up to HM Land Registry's free Property Alert service to help protect your property from fraud.

 We will send you an email alert each time there is significant activity on the property you are monitoring, such as if a new mortgage is taken out against it.

-The alert will tell you the type of activity (such as a search against the property or application to change the register or a notification that an application may be due), who the applicant is and the date and time it has been received.
+The alert will tell you the type of activity (such as an application to change the register or a notification that an application may be due), who the applicant is and the date and time it has been received.

 Not all alert emails will mean fraudulent activity.
 If you don’t think the alert email is about any suspicious activity, you don’t need to do anything.